Institutes of Consecrated Life and Societies of Apostolic Life Notes on Religious Life

 §2 In these cases the major Superior with his or her council must, after collecting the evidence, without delay make a declaration of the fact, so that the dismissal is juridically established.

 §3.
 In the case provided for in § 1 no. 3, for this declaration to be legally established it must be confirmed by the Holy See; for the institutes of diocesan right the confirmation is up to the Bishop of the principal house. added by Communis Vita 2019

 Canon 695 Obligatory Dismissal

-§1 A member must be dismissed for the offenses mentioned in cann.
-1397, 1398 and 1395, unless, for the offenses mentioned in can.
-1395 §2, the Superior judges that dismissal is not absolutely necessary; and that sufficient provision can be made in some other way for the amendment of the member, the restoration of justice and the reparation of scandal.
+§1 A religious must be dismissed from the institute for the offenses mentioned in cann.
+1395, 1397 and 1398, unless, for the offenses mentioned in can.
+1395 §2-3 and 1398 §1, the Superior judges that dismissal is not absolutely necessary; and that sufficient provision can be made in some other way for the amendment of the member, the restoration of justice and the reparation of scandal.

 §2 A member in temporary vows can be dismissed even for less grave reasons determined in the institute's own law.